 Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.

 No.

-There is so much power in a two-lettered word.
+There is so much power in a two-letter word.
 It’s the cause of despair.
 A lover’s greatest fear when confessing.
-And, a daughter’s greatest fear as she’s about to go out.
+And, for me, a daughter’s greatest fear when she wants to go out.

 As a first-born daughter in a strict family with high expectations, a simple hangout with friends on a weekend is a luxury.

-“Enough!
-No is a no, stop asking why.”
-Inferring from her tone and diction, it seemed impossible to persuade my mom.
-But maybe, I thought if I appealed to my mom differently, she would let me.
-I put on my thinking cap as I thought of ways to solve this enigmatic problem.
+“No is no. Stop asking why.”
+It seemed impossible to persuade my mom.
+If I appealed to her differently, I thought, maybe she would let me.
+I put on my thinking cap as I thought of ways to change her mind.

-Observe, set the mood, and then persuade.
+Eventually, I learned I needed three simple steps: observe, set the mood, and then persuade.

-Three simple steps I learned from experience.
-I attempted to tell funny stories about my friends at school or being attentive to her needs because humor and love are what she likes.
-The moment she said yes to my request, I was thrilled.
-Eventually, the habit of looking for new and innovative ways to persuade my mom trained my creativity, especially in influencing and bargaining.
+I would tell funny stories about my friends at school or be attentive to her needs.
+The first time she said yes to my request, I was thrilled.
+Eventually, the habit of finding new, innovative ways to persuade my mom trained my creativity, especially in influencing and bargaining.

 This skill expanded to other aspects of my life.
 On UN Day, some friends and I were selling Ghanaian food for fundraising.
-Many people were curious enough to visit our booths, but not interested enough for them to buy.
-They all preferred buying waffles from the Belgium food stand across ours.
+Many people were curious about the food, but not interested enough to buy.

 I noticed people carrying only heaps of food, so I decided to approach them from a different perspective.